Best Practices for Submitting and Presenting Panels

 Make your panel your own.
 Engage your audience, have someone include visual elements, make each presentation dynamic and new, interact with your audience through polls or live tweets.
 Ask yourself if your panel would pass the “Gong Show” test.

 Watch the clock.
-BEA2018 panels are now 1 HOUR in length.
+BEA panels are now 1 HOUR in length.
 (They were previously 1 hour and 15 minutes.)
-That means that with a typical panel of 4, each panelist gets 10-12 minute each, leaving 12-20 minutes for intros, a respondent if you have one and Q&A. The moderator and panelists should all be considerate of the time.
+That means that with a typical panel of 4, each panelist gets 10-12 minutes each, leaving 12-20 minutes for intros, a respondent if you have one and Q&A. The moderator and panelists should all be considerate of the time.

 Be mindful of your surroundings.
 If your presentation includes video, try to avoid clips with sudden volume increases.
 The Westgate (and BEA staff) try to address sound bleed issues, but it’s a tough battle.
 Any help is appreciated.

 More than just a pretty….panel.
 If you are looking for ideas that extend beyond the traditional panel – bring it on.
 While traditional panels work best in many cases, both traditional research and creative scholarship can be presented in new and clever ways.
 Feel free to talk to division leadership or BEA staff about speakers and panel ideas or share your ideas for feedback by using #BEApanel_ideas.

 Don’t forget to diversify.
 If you need new blood to round out your team, post to our “Seeking” board on Facebook – the site will connect you with panelists to recruit if you find yourself in need of diversification.
 You can ALWAYS get in touch with interest division chairs or BEA staff for suggestions on educators, students, or industry professionals.

 BEA’s Best Practices for Convention Program Submissions